NathanSwindall/Adventures-In-ProgramLando/Notes/Chapters/ASP/FSharpBankAccount.md

 <code class="code-style2"> dotnet sln add src/Library</code> <br/><br/>
 Now that we have added it to our sln, we need to make it so our app project can reference the library module. <br/><br/>
 <code class="code-style2"> dotnet add src/App reference src/Library</code> <br/><br/>
+Then finally, you are going to create a <code class="code-style2">Library.fsx</code> in our Library folder in order to have an interactive script to test out our library functions.
 </div>